 With a click of the mouse, the path computation and optimization engine calculates the optimal RSVP-TE or Segment Routing tunnel configurations and presents them as recommendations to the user.
 The Explorer TE application presents before-and-after measures for maximum link utilization, delay, and number of hops, as well as the link utilization distribution.
 These metrics provide an at-a-glance view of the impact that the computed new paths will have on network utilization.

 The user may override any or all of the recommendations, and when satisfied that the new TE tunnel configurations will have the desired impact, another click of the mouse signals the Blue Planet ROA Explorer Suite to communicate these paths to Blue Planet MDSO or any third-party orchestrator via its northbound API.
 The controller uses a southbound protocol to configure the paths in the network devices and ensures the paths are persistent.
-When the new tunnels are signaled by the routers, they are immediately detected and appear in ROA’s real-time routing topology model, creating a closed-loop analytics and automation process.
+When the new tunnels are signaled by the routers, they are immediately detected and appear in ROA’s real-time routing topology model, to facilitate automation of the service lifecycle management process.
 The user may update or de-provision the tunnels at any time using the Explorer TE application.

 ROA’s RESTful APIs enable integration with third-party orchestration and OSS/BSS solutions.
 This means that the ROA Explorer Suite with the TE application may be implemented as a standalone solution or as part of a multi-vendor, multi-domain, and even multi-layer orchestration ecosystem.